dcunited001/rails-stack/README.md

 ## Rails Test App

-Checking out the differences between Rails 3 and 4.
-This is an api-driven site, using a Backbone frontend.
-I may change the frontend to use Angular as well.

 I'm also trying to settle on a full-stack framework, so I'm using this project to test out different tools for Ruby API's and frontend